Wild Honey Pie: Background and recording

-McCartney said of this song: "We were in an experimental mode, and so I said, 'Can I just make something up?'
+"Wild Honey Pie" was recorded on 20 August 1968 at EMI Studio Two, with McCartney the sole Beatle present.
+John Lennon and Ringo Starr were working on other White Album songs, and Harrison was on holiday in Greece.
+That same day, McCartney had finished recording "Mother Nature's Son".
+He says on recording "Wild Honey Pie": "We were in an experimental mode, and so I said, 'Can I just make something up?'
 I started off with the guitar and did a multitracking experiment in the control room or maybe in the little room next door.
 It was very home-made; it wasn't a big production at all."
-The title references another of McCartney's works, "Honey Pie", which appears later on the White Album.
-However, the song itself is unrelated to "Honey Pie".
+The musicologist Walter Everett suggests that McCartney recorded it in response to Lennon's "What's the New Mary Jane", another experimental pastiche.
+The session sheet first indicated "Wild Honey Pie" as Ad-Lib.